peerlibrary/meteor-peerdb/README.md

 * `AddSyncedFieldsMigration` – you are adding fields to a reference to be synced and you want to trigger resyncing of fields
 * `RemoveSyncedFieldsMigration` – you are removing fields from a reference and you want to trigger resyncing of fields
 * `AddAutoFieldsMigration` – you are adding auto-generated fields and you want to trigger generation of fields, you should pass a list of fields' names
+* `ModifyAutoFieldsMigration` – you are modifying auto-generated fields and you want to trigger regeneration of fields, you should pass a list of fields' names
 * `RemoveAutoFieldsMigration` – you are removing auto-generated fields, you should pass a list of fields' names
 * `AddOptionalFieldsMigration` – you are adding optional fields, you should pass a list of fields' names
 * `AddRequiredFieldsMigration` – you are adding required fields, you should pass a map between new fields' names and their initial values